Medhori/-Code-Sharing-Platform/README.md

 # Code Sharing Platform

-There is a lot of collaboration in programming: many projects require sharing your code with other developers.
-Using open web resources such as Pastebin is not always an option.
-In this project, you will create your own secure version of a code-sharing platform.
+A web application to share real time code with multiple connected users.
+Created with spring framework, freemarker and h2 database.
+Project also has front end.

 ## Prerequisites

-This program requires Java to compile and run.
+This program requires at least Java 11 to compile and run properly.

 ## Dependencies

+- Apache Freemarker
+- H2 Database
+- Spring Data JPA
-H2 Database, Spring Data JPA, Spring Web and Apache Freemarker.
+- Spring Web

 ## Credits

 **Author:** Mo Balić - [mobalic](https://github.com/mobalic)
 This program is based on Code Sharing Platform project on JetBrains Academy

 ## License